rtm516/GeyserMC-wiki/FAQ.md

 ## So how does redstone work?

-Redstone will work exactly like Java Edition, since you are joining a Java Edition server and Geyser does not modify server behavior.
+Redstone, alsong with any other mechanics like commands, farms, etc. will work exactly like Java Edition, since you are joining a Java Edition server and Geyser does not modify server behavior.

 ## What plugins don't work with Geyser?